 All of these technologies together are coordinated and enable Cypress to work, which extends its capabilities far outside of the browser sandbox.
 Without these, Cypress would not work at all.
 For the vast majority of your web development, Cypress will work just fine, and already does work.

-If you’re using some crazy thumb-print, retinal-scan, time-based, key-changing, microphone, audial, decoding mechanism to log in your users, then no, Cypress won’t work with that.
+If you’re using some complex thumb-print, retinal-scan, time-based, key-changing, microphone, audial, decoding mechanism to log in your users, then no, Cypress won’t work with that.
 But seriously, Cypress is a development tool, which makes it easy to test your web applications.
 If your application is doing 100x things to make it extremely difficult to access, Cypress won’t magically make it any easier.

 Because Cypress is a development tool, you can always make your application more accessible while in your development environment.
-If you want, simply disable crazy steps in your authentication systems while you’re in your testing environment.
+If you want, disable complex steps in your authentication systems while you’re in your testing environment.
 After all, that’s why we have different environments!
 Normally you already have a development environment, a testing environment, a staging environment, and a production environment.
-So simply expose the parts of your system you want accessible in each appropriate environment.
+So expose the parts of your system you want accessible in each appropriate environment.

 In doing so, Cypress may not be able to give you 100% coverage without you changing anything, but that’s okay.
 Just use different tools to test the crazier, less accessible parts of your application, and let Cypress test the other 99%.